carlaberceanu/SQL_practice_exercises/README.md

 ---

 ## Explore the Notebook
-All solutions are neatly organized and readable in the provided Jupyter Notebook [`SQL_Practice_Solutions.ipynb`](SQL_Practice_Solutions.ipynb).
+All solutions are neatly organized and readable in the provided Jupyter Notebook [`SQL_Practice_Exercises.ipynb`](SQL_Practice_Exercises.ipynb).
 Feel free to explore, comment, or contact me if you have questions or suggestions.

 ---